Shares and Debt

 Paragraph 4 - The suspension of rights shall cease after compliance with the obligation.

-Article 41 - With due regard for paragraph 8 of this Article 41 hereof, any Acquiring Shareholder (as defined in paragraph 11 below), which acquired or became holder of shares issued by the Company in a number equal or higher than twenty-five percent (25%) of the total common shares issued by the Company undertakes to, within up to ninety (90) days as of the acquisition or event that triggered the holding thereof in a number equal or higher than twenty-five percent (25%) of the total common shares issued by the Company, carry out or request the registration, as applicable, public tender offer for acquisition of all shares issued by the Company ("OPA"), with due regard for the applicable regulation issued by the Securities and Exchange Commission (CVM), the Corporate Governance Code - Level 2 Rules, as well as the terms hereof.
+Article 41 - With due regard for Paragraph 8 of this Article 41, any Acquiring Shareholder (as defined in Paragraph 11 below), which acquired or became holder of shares issued by the Company in a number equal or higher than twenty-five percent (25%) of the total common shares issued by the Company undertakes to, within up to ninety (90) days as of the acquisition or event that triggered the holding thereof in a number equal or higher than twenty-five percent (25%) of the total common shares issued by the Company, carry out or request the registration, as applicable, public tender offer for acquisition of all shares issued by the Company ("OPA"), with due regard for the applicable regulation issued by the CVM, the Level 2 Rules, as well as the terms hereof.